datacommonsorg/docsite/custom_dc/quickstart.md

 ---
 layout: default
-title: Quickstart
+title: Get started
 nav_order: 2
-parent: Build and run your own Data Commons
+parent: Build your own Data Commons
 ---

 {:.no_toc}
-# Quickstart
+# Get started

-* TOC
-{:toc}

 This page shows you how to run a local custom Data Commons instance inside a Docker container and load sample custom data from a local SQLite database.
 A custom Data Commons instance uses code from the public open-source repo, available at [https://github.com/datacommonsorg/](https://github.com/datacommonsorg/).

 This is step 1 of the [recommended workflow](/custom_dc/index.html#workflow).

+* TOC
+{:toc}

+## System overview

+The instructions in this page use the following setup:

 ![setup2](/assets/images/custom_dc/customdc_setup2.png)